 7. Kaputaş Beach, Kas

 Once you’ve made your descent; you can sprawl out on a sunbed atop the pale pebbled sands and enjoy swimming and snorkelling in the clear turquoise waters.
 If you’re visiting with children, you can calmly let them play in the shallows, and take full advantage of the modern amenities that are a recent addition to Kaputas Beach.
-While popular with both locals and tourists, you don’t need to worry about too many crowds.
+While popular with both locals and tourists, you don’t need to worry about too many crowds here during your luxury villa holiday in Turkey.
 There tend to be just enough visitors to keep the beach cafés running (including our favourite Turkish pancake shack).

 8. Cleopatra Beach, Alanya